-Yes, it definitely is, Varadero is just over two hours away in a taxi that does not break down!
-But there are various ways to do this tour from Varadero to Havana, let me show you your options!
+Yes, it definitely is; Varadero is just over two hours away in a taxi that does not break down.

-When you are planning a day trip from Varadero to Havana, you should prepare for a long day, start early, and get back late, in order to make the most of your day.
+When planning a day trip from Varadero to Havana, you should prepare for a long day in order to make the most of your day!

-The various options you have for a day trip to Havana from Varadero is to book a taxi, either a taxi privado or a taxi collectivo (a seat in a taxi you share with other travelers).
+The second option is to book a taxi, either a taxi privado or a taxi collectivo (a seat in a taxi you share with other travelers).

 A private taxi is really convenient if you are 3-4 people.
 This will be around €40-50 per person each way, and you are taken easily from door to door!

-Your hotel or casa particular host can help you book this taxi trip, as everyone knows someone who drives a taxi, either if it is a private one, or a collectivo.
+Your hotel or casa particular host or hotel staff can help you book this taxi trip, as everyone in Cuba knows someone who drives a taxi, either if it is a private one or a collectivo.

-The price for a seat in a collectivo to Havana one way will be around €30-50 in January 2023, this price also fluctuates a bit.
-It could be a normal car with room for four people, or something bigger.
+The price for a seat in a collectivo to Havana one way will be around €30-50 in January 2023; this price also fluctuates a bit.

-A taxi Colectivo will drive around in Varadero to pick up all the passengers before departure, so you will be given time to be ready to go – and probably have to wait a bit for your pick-up.
+A taxi colectivo will drive around in Varadero to pick up all the passengers before departure to Havana, so you will be given time to be ready to go – and probably have to wait a bit for your pick-up.